dehond/dehond.github.io/_posts/2021-07-10-arxiv-dispatch-1.markdown

 excerpt: "In which we learn about: discrete time crystals in NV centers • rainbow scars • image classification using quantum neural networks"
 ---

 Each week a daunting pile of papers appears on the arXiv, more than one could possibly hope to read.
-Here's a subjective and quasi-random sampling from this week's preprints (mostly constrained to quant-gas, atom-ph, and quant-phys).
+Here's a subjective and quasi-random sampling from recent preprints (mostly constrained to quant-gas, atom-ph, and quant-phys).

 **Observation of a many-body-localized discrete time crystal with a programmable spin-based quantum simulator**
 Randall *et al.*, [arXiv:2107.00736](https://arxiv.org/abs/2107.00736)